skrey/yellow-extensions/README.md

 # Datenstrom Yellow extensions

-Features, languages and themes for small websites.
+More features, languages and themes for Datenstrom Yellow.

 ## Features